kidscancode/godot_recipes/src/content/3D/healthbars.md

 - _Rendering/Usage_: **2D**
 - _Render Target/V Flip_: **On**

+We also need to set the size of the Viewport to match the size of the healthbar texture, which is `(200, 26)`.

 Instance the `HealthBar2D` as a child of the `Viewport`.
 Your scene should look like this:

 ![alt](/godot_recipes/img/3d_bars03.png)